Who Delivers Your Offer to the Seller, And What Happens Next?

 What happens next?

-Since your offer will have included a deadline for the seller’s response, you can expect to hear back no later than the specified time.
-In a stable market with sufficient home inventory, 24 to 48 hours is typical to grant the seller time to think and, if applicable, prepare a counter offer.
+Since your offer includes a deadline for the seller’s response, you can expect to hear back no later than the specified time.
+In a stable market with sufficient home inventory, 24 to 48 hours is typical to grant the seller time to think and, if applicable, prepare a counteroffer.

 “In order to get the best offer with the strongest financing, I’ve been leaving my offers open for three days.”